foremast/foremast/_docs/lambda_events.rst

 ``filter_name``
 ***************

-The name of the filter on log event
+The name of the filter on log event.

     | *Required*: True

 ``filter_pattern``
 ******************

-The pattern to look for in the ``log_group`` for triggering a Lambda function
+The pattern to look for in the ``log_group`` for triggering a Lambda function.

     | *Required*: True
     | *Example*: ``"warning"``

 API Gateway Event
 ~~~~~~~~~~~~~~~~~

 Sets up an API Gatway event to trigger a lambda function.

 ``api_name``
 ************

 The name of an existing API Gateway.
-If not provided, an API will be created
+If not provided, an API will be created.

     | *Required*: False
     | *Default*: ``{app_name}``